claromes/fivbvis/README.md

 ## Documentation

+The documentation is based on FIVB VIS web service requests.
+It is simple and includes only requests documented by the FIVB developer team.
 Check the [docs folder](https://github.com/claromes/fivbvis/blob/main/docs/documentation.md) for detailed information and examples.

+[This list contains all available requests via VIS web service](https://www.fivb.org/VisSDK/VisWebService/#RequestList.html); those with links are documented.
+Currently, this Python client is read-only.

 ## Author